 All freedom camping sites are open as normal.

 If you're heading out for a walk around your neighbourhood with your dog, we recommend keeping your dog on-leash at all times - even in normal off-leash areas.

 Save our pipes from wipes

-Wet wipes are causing a real headache for Council at the moment with an increase in people putting them down the toilet instead of in the rubbish during the COVID-19 lockdown.
+Wet wipes are causing a real headache for Council at the moment with an increase in people putting them down the toilet instead of in the rubbish during the COVID-19 pandemic.

 This is causing an increase in blockages in the wastewater pipes.
 Repairing these blockages is putting staff at higher risk of contracting the COVID-19 virus.

-We realise that wipes are a convenient and hygienic option during the Alert Level 4 situation, but please don’t flush them down the toilet.
+We realise that wipes are a convenient and hygienic option, but please don’t flush them down the toilet.
 Place them in a bag and put them out for rubbish pick-up to the landfill.